 Sometimes, when riding low-wattage intervals, riders may experience what we call the "wattage floor" - essentially the trainer's lower mechanical limit.
 When this happens, riders may not hit their target watts for recovery intervals since the target power is beneath the "wattage floor" of the trainer.

-Put simply, a wattage floor is reached when the number of watts it takes to turn the pedals is higher than the target power.
+Simply put, a wattage floor is when the number of watts it takes just to turn the pedals is higher than the target power.
 Depending on your gearing, might take 100 watts just to make the flywheel spin!

 When you come into contact with the wattage floor, it will often appear as though your power is "floating" above the target power.
 Each trainer is slightly different, but most commonly riders will encounter the wattage floor when riding recover intervals below 100 watts.